LukaszDygon/sep-tools/README.md

    poetry install
    ```

-   This will create a `.venv` directory within your project folder and install the required dependencies (`requests`, `beautifulsoup4`) as specified in the `pyproject.toml` file.
+   This will create a `.venv` directory within your project folder and install the required dependencies as specified in the `pyproject.toml` file.

 1. **Activate the Virtual Environment**:
    To activate the virtual environment, use the following command: